Property Management Blog

 No matter how thorough a landlord's tenant screening process may be, as a landlord, you may find yourself renting to a difficult tenant.
 And as a consequence, you may file an eviction complaint if the tenant is:

 • Failing to make a rent payment.
-Nonpayment of rent is a serious way a renter can breach of the lease or rental agreement.
-When a tenant fails to pay rent or decides to withhold rent, a landlord has legal cause to evict them.
+Nonpayment of rental amount is a serious way a renter can breach of the lease or rental agreement.
+When a tenant fails to pay rent or decides to withhold rent, landlords have legal cause to evict them.

 • Causing disturbance to other neighbors.
-For instance, if the tenant hosts large, noisy parties.
+For instance, if the tenants hosts large, noisy parties.

 • Failing to move after the lease term ends.
 Every lease has an end date.
 When that end date comes, a tenant must move out or renew their rental agreement.
 If the tenant doesn't, a landlord can evict the tenant.